-A very similar profile is visible in the IPv6 network, with AS Path Changes and AS Next Hop changes being a major part of the update profile.
+A very similar profile is visible in the IPv6 network (Figure 18), with AS Path Changes and AS Next Hop changes being a major part of the update profile.
 In absolute terms the volume of Path Change and Next Hop changes are comparable, and sometimes greater than the IPv4 measurements.
-Don't forget that the IPv4 routing table was some 1M entries in recent months, as compared to the 150,000 entries in IPv6, so this instability of IPv6 network topology is up to 6 times greater than IPv4 on some days!
+Don't forget that the IPv4 routing table was some 1M entries in recent months, as compared to the 200,000 entries in IPv6, so this instability of IPv6 network topology is up to 5 times greater in relative term than IPv4 on some days!

-Figure 17 - Distribution of Update Types in the V6 network
+Figure 18 - Distribution of Update Types in the V6 network

-Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 18 and 19).
+Another way of looking at this data is to remove the absolute volume of updates and look at the update types as a proportion of the total number of updates seen each day (Figures 19 and 20).

-Figure 18 - Relative Distribution of Update Types in the V4 network
+Figure 19 - Relative Distribution of Update Types in the V4 network

-Figure 19 - Relative Distribution of Update Types in the V6 network
+Figure 20 - Relative Distribution of Update Types in the V6 network